JaneSams/EDA/README.md

 We build a table using pandas to organize all the data .

 **Step 2**:
-Calculate the changes of each stock ,and create the standard deviation for each stock. - IDAN
+Calculate the changes of each stock ,and create the standard deviation for each stock.

 **Step 3**:
 Pull the stock's price during the quarters of 2021 and check if the changes are in the standard deviation and how it affects its sector - Evgenia
-Using numpy and matplotlib for showing the changes of each stock and the changes of each sector by quarters of 2021.  - Idan / Evgenia
+Using numpy and matplotlib for showing the changes of each stock and the changes of each sector by quarters of 2021.
 **Step 4** :
 Insights for each sector  : according to the records was the sector affected significantly by the highest stocks or not?
 Showing the connections between stocks